rjmfernandes/data-stream-quality/README.md

 # Intro

 Data Stream Quality here is understood as the quality of our Data Stream Processing.
-Different but can also be considered as going beyonf just the Data Quality of our Steam Data (check https://github.com/rjmfernandes/confluent-data-contract for Data Quality discussion).
+Different but can also be considered as going beyond just the Data Quality of our Steam Data (check https://github.com/tomasalmeida/confluent-data-contract for Data Quality discussion).

 Here we will validate the quality or health of our stream processing through specific dimensions data objects (topics/tables containing aggregates) associated with the original sources and by-products or results of our Stream Processing jobs.
 Typically through comparison between dimensions/aggregateds sitting before and after each corresponding stream processing.